discourje/development/README.md

 - <b>Exceptions (blocking)</b>: Enable exception logging to log to the console and throw exceptions when communication is invalid, this will block communication.

 <b>Default configuration: Exceptions!</b>

+Logging configuration functions:
+- <b>set-monitor-logging</b>: Enables Logging messages.
+- <b>set-monitor-exceptions</b>: Enables throwing exceptions.
+- <b>close-logging</b>: Close the logging channel. <i>*We use a channel for showing logs to preserve order among logged messages and exceptions!</i>

+Log functions:
+- <b>log[message & more]</b>: Logs a `message` to the logging channel, takes a variable amount of input parameters which get concatenated!
+- <b>log-exception[type message & more]</b>: Throws an exception of type `type` with `message` to the logging channel, takes a variable amount of input parameters which get concatenated!

 See [Logging](src/discourje/examples/logging.clj) for an example.